Volunteers plant native trees along Shades Creek Greenway

 She said Park & Recreation also helps tend to the trees after planting and plants native trees at other locations during the year.

-To learn more about the Green Skies program, go to the HEC Facebook page.
+To learn more about the Green Skies program, go to the HEC Facebook page at @hwd.hec.